OOI-RCA-APL/ceres/docs/components.md

 #### Listener parameters

-- `event` -- Event class to listen for.
+- `event`: Event class to listen for.
 If omitted, inferred from the method's type hint.
-- `reference` -- Name of a `Ref` field to listen to.
+- `reference`: Name of a `Ref` field to listen to.
-- `address` -- Address selector for cross-component listening.
+- `address`: Address selector for cross-component listening.
-- `local` -- Listen for events from this component.
+- `local`: Listen for events from this component.
 Defaults to `True` when neither `reference` nor `address` is set.

 Event listeners execute asynchronously in their own task, separate from the code that emits the event.
 Each listener maintains its own queue, so a slow or crashing listener does not affect other listeners or the emitting code.